mikemiller891/pastebin/README.md

 ## About Pastebin

 It's a Pastebin.
 Carefully hand-crafted using Laravel and Tailwind CSS and is 100% Javascript free.
 Uncontrolled low-key pandemics produce eccentricities.
 This is one of them.
 I am one of them.
-My goal is to produce a minimalist and still, somehow, be the most over-engineered Pastebin ever.
+My goal is to develop an attractive, minimalist yet, somehow, the most over-engineered Pastebin ever.

 ## Deployment